-At Wellground, we are a Closed Alpaca Herd.
-We have tornado badger fencing trenched into the soil around the entire perimeter of our alpaca farm.
+At Wellground, we have tornado badger fencing trenched into the soil around the entire perimeter of our alpaca farm.
 We have a full and detailed alpaca biosecurity plan that we ask visitors to our farm to adhere to.
 At Wellground we take biosecurity very seriously indeed, we no longer show our alpacas at halter shows and our herd sires are not available for external use.
 We are satisfied that we have taken every precaution possible to reassure the newcomer to alpacas that their purchase of animals from Wellground will come with a ‘peace of mind’ of knowing they come from the very safest environment.

 Karl and Lisa Birch now own our Wellground core herd of Elite Alpaca Genetics, they live on their smallholding at WillowBank Alpaca Stud at Dusty Fox Farm, Thurlaston in Leicestershire.
 Please contact them for information about breeding elite alpacas in the UK, you will find them incredibly knowledgeable and immensely helpful.
 Click Here for their contact details.